ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Thanks to Ralf Weber and Gianpaolo Scalone for sharing details about their implementation.

-Thanks Di Ma for the DNS directorate review.
+Thanks Di Ma and Matt Brown for the DNS directorate reviews.